chrisjin/MedicalTile/README.md

 * Extremely extensible.
       * Add new algorithms
       * Add new data types
-      * Add new visualization panels for data
+      * Add new visualization panels for different data types. <br>(so far, only 3D image type, data array type can be visualized)

 Screeshot
 ------------------------